pandas-dev/pandas/doc/source/user_guide/text.rst

 .. warning::

     Before v.0.25.0, the ``.str``-accessor did only the most rudimentary type checks.
-Starting with v.0.25.0, the type of the Series is inferred (like it has already been the case for ``Index.str``), and the allowed types (i.e. strings) are enforced more rigorously.
+Starting with v.0.25.0, the type of the Series is inferred and the allowed types (i.e. strings) are enforced more rigorously.

     Generally speaking, the ``.str`` accessor is intended to work only on strings.
 With very few exceptions, other uses are not supported, and may be disabled at a later point.